MOulghelou/MOulghelou/README.md

 3. **M. Oulghelou, C. Allery**. _"Non-intrusive method for parametric model order reduction using a bi-calibrated interpolation on the Grassmann manifold"_, **Journal of Computational Physics**, 2020.
 DOI: [10.1016/j.jcp.2020.109924](https://doi.org/10.1016/j.jcp.2020.109924).

-A complete list of my publications, with abstracts and links to the full papers, is available on the **Publications** page.
+You can find a full list of my publications, including abstracts and DOI links, on the **Publications** page.

 ---

-## Curriculum Vitae (CV)

-A full version of my CV is available for download on the **CV** page.
-Here, you will find detailed information about my academic background, research experience, and teaching roles.
-My CV highlights:

-- **Ph.D. in Fluid Mechanics**, La Rochelle University, with specialization in projection-based ROMs for parametric flow control.
-- **Postdoctoral Researcher** at **Sorbonne University**, focusing on machine-learning-assisted turbulence closure models.
-- **Experience as Assistant Professor** at ENSAM ParisTech, where I combined teaching with research on ROMs and differential manifolds.

----

 ## Collaborate With Me

-I am always open to academic collaborations and opportunities to work on innovative projects.
-If you are interested in my work or would like to discuss potential research collaborations, feel free to contact me:
+I am always open to research collaborations, academic partnerships, or any discussions around **fluid mechanics**, **model reduction**, or **machine learning**.
+If you are interested in my work or would like to explore potential collaborations, please feel free to reach out:

 - **Email**: [mourad.oulghelou@sorbonne-universite.fr](mailto:mourad.oulghelou@sorbonne-universite.fr)
 - **LinkedIn**: [Mourad Oulghelou](https://www.linkedin.com/in/mourad-oulghelou)

 ---

-## Visual and Interactive Enhancements
+## Dynamic Visual Enhancements

-- **3D Manifold Interpolations**: Show visual animations of manifold-based interpolations in real-time.
+To enhance the user experience, this website will feature the following visual and interactive elements:

+- **3D animations** showcasing **manifold interpolation** techniques.
-- **Comparison Animations**: Use animations to demonstrate the improvements machine learning brings to traditional RANS models.
+- **Comparison animations** demonstrating the improvements made by **machine-learning-enhanced turbulence models** over traditional methods.
-- **Interactive Research Timelines**: An interactive timeline can show your progression from projection-based methods to data-driven models and machine learning.
+- An **interactive timeline** displaying my key research contributions over time.

-This website is built using **GitHub Pages** with **Jekyll**.
-It features dynamic visualizations and interactive elements to showcase my research on **reduced-order modeling**, **data-driven approaches**, and **machine learning** applications in **fluid dynamics**.
+This website is built using **GitHub Pages** with **Jekyll** and features custom visualizations to present my work on **reduced-order modeling**, **data-driven approaches**, and **machine learning** applications in **fluid dynamics**.